Lincoln Road upgrade Lincoln Road upgrade

 The proposed upgrade of Lincoln Road aims to:

-- Install an on-road kerbside cycleway segregated from the transit lane on both sides of the road.
+- Install an off-road cycleway on both sides of the road.

 - Upgrade existing intersections.